-I’ve been a little fascinated by the Prepper movement for years and I’m not a survivalist but just someone who want to be prepared for the unexpected.
-Who would of thought people all over the country would be forced to work from home or the massive job loses we saw in 2020.
+I’ve been a little fascinated by the Prepper movement for years and I’m not a survivalist, but just someone who prefers to be prepared for the unexpected.
+I want to share some ways to prepare for the next Great Depression.
+Who would have thought people all over the country would be forced to work from home or the massive job losses we saw in 2020.
 A second great depression could happen so everyone should be as prepared as possible.

-It pays to be prepared.
+It pays to be prepared, or as we kittens call refer to it as "purrpared".
 No MRE’s or guns for me, just common sense and taking advice from an older generation who grew up during the great depression.

 - Put Together an Emergency Fund

 - Stock Up on Medicine

 - Stock up on Pet Medicine and Food

 - Learn how to grow a kitchen garden

 - Consider buying a plot of land

 Some people may tell you to buy precious metals , and for the most part that's good advice, but outside my scope of expertise so I don;t touch on it in this post.
 Personally, I do buy a silver coin now and then.
 Just be careful of people touting gold and silver, and check them out to make sure you are buying from a reputable source.

 If you want to be as prepared as possible for the worst-case scenario here are a few things to think about.